Stump Grinding and Removal

 High-impact polycarbonate face shield (minimum 2mm thickness) or safety glasses for eye protection against projectile debris.
 Face shield preferred for grinding operations due to ejection velocity (30+ mph).
 Anti-fog coating recommended for humid climates.

 Vibration-dampening gloves for walk-behind grinder operators to reduce hand-arm vibration exposure.
+AS/NZS 2161.3:2020 covers mechanical risks (including vibration test methodology).
+Note: AS/NZS does not currently include a dedicated anti-vibration sub-part — internationally, EN ISO 10819:2013 is the dedicated test method for anti-vibration gloves.
 Gel padding or foam inserts reduce transmission of vibration (500-1500 rpm grinding wheel generates significant vibration).
-Reduced HAVS risk with extended use.
+Glove vibration-attenuation is limited (typically 10-20% reduction).

 Heavy-duty cotton or synthetic work clothing for abrasion, scratch, and projectile protection.
 Full-leg and full-arm coverage.
 Tuck trousers into boots to prevent debris entry.
 Material should not be loose or dangling (entanglement risk with moving equipment).